 University of Liverpool LLB (Hons) 1998

-Legally Qualified Chair and Legal Assessor to the Medical Practitioners Tribunal Service
+Legally Qualified Chair – Medical Practitioners Tribunal Service

-Hassan is an experienced children law barrister.
+Hassan is an experienced family barrister.
 He also undertakes general civil work, particularly Inquests, for the Government Legal Department and sits on a number of Professional Discipline Panels.
 He also sits as a Children’s Arbitrator.
 His Arbitration profile can be obtained from the Clerks.

 In 2013 Hassan won Jordan Publishing Family Junior Barrister of the Year Award